jmayanja33/predicting-mlb-attendance/README.md

 Predictions using this model for new market yearly attendance are made in `predict_attendance_xgboost.py`, and saved in `Data/Predictions/PredictedNewMarketAttendanceXGBoost.csv`.

-Analysis is performed in `attendance_xgboost_analysis.py`.
-Creates tables and graphs stored in `Visualizations` that analyze predicted new market performance.
-Also calculates place scores, which is the sum of the placing of a market's attendance each year (for example, if a market placed first in attendance all 10 years, it's place score would be 10).
+Analysis is performed in `attendance_xgboost_analysis.py` which creates tables and graphs (stored in `Visualizations`) that analyze predicted new market performance.
+Also calculates place scores, which are the sum of the placing of a market's attendance each year (ex, if a market placed first in attendance all 10 years, it's place score would be 10).

 ## Deep Learning Model
 Code Description